fbpx

 Share:

 He was known around campus as Doctor Profundis (the Profound Doctor).
 Little wonder.
 He was one of the ablest theologians of his day, along with being a skilled mathematician and brilliant physicist.
 Thomas Bradwardine (1300-1349) came to saving faith in Christ in the 1320’s.
 He said of sermons of his day, “I seldom heard a reference to grace.
 What I heard day in and day out was that we are makers of our own free acts, that ours is a choice to act well or badly.”
-The doctrine of merit was deeply ingrained in the 14th-century church.
+The doctrine of merit was deeply ingrained in the fourteenth century church.
 It was believed that people could earn favor with God.
 Clergy urged parishioners to do whatever good they could, so that God could reward them.
 God rewarded people, commiserate with their good works.

 Grant, most gracious God,